Selection of the Most Probable Best: Introduction

 \section{Introduction}

 When randomness in a simulation model is driven by input models estimated from finite data, the simulation output is subject to uncertainty caused by estimation errors in the input models.
 This additional uncertainty, distinguished from inherent stochastic simulation errors, is often referred to as \emph{input uncertainty}.
 If the simulation model is applied to find an optimal design or policy for the target real-world system, then input uncertainty must be accounted for to make a correct statistical inference on the performance of a selected solution.
-In this work, we consider a ranking and selection (R\&S) problem under input uncertainty focusing on the case when all $k$ solutions in comparison share a common input model estimated from data.
-Because the simulation output mean is a functional of the input model, the configuration of the R\&S problem (and its optimum, correspondingly) depends on the input model, which itself is uncertain.
-We assume that the uncertainty about the input model is captured by a probability simplex defined on a finite number of, say $B$, candidate input models estimated from data.
-Given the probability simplex, we define \emph{the most probable best} (MPB) as the solution that has the highest likelihood of being the best.
+In this work, we consider a ranking and selection (R\&S) problem under input uncertainty focusing on the case when all $k$ solutions in comparison share a common input model with uncertain parameters.
+Then, the simulation output mean is a function of the parameters, and consequently the optimum of the R\&S problem also depends on the input parameters.
+We assume that the uncertainty about the true parameter values is represented by a probability distribution function.
+Under this distribution, we define \emph{the most probable best} (MPB) as the solution that has the highest probability of being the best.

-Finding the MPB leads to solving a nested R\&S problem; for each candidate input model, the inner-level R\&S problem compares $k$ solutions to find the conditional best given the input model.
-Once all $B$ inner problems are solved, the probability of each solution being optimal given the probability simplex on the input model can be computed.
+Although the MPB can be defined with a continuous distribution on the parameters, we focus on the case where the distribution has a finite support with $B$ candidates in this paper.
+Then, finding the MPB leads to solving a nested R\&S problem; for each candidate input model, the \textit{inner-level} R\&S problem compares $k$ solutions to find the conditional best given the input model.
+Once all $B$ inner problems are solved, the probability of each solution being optimal can be computed.
 We refer to this probability as the \emph{preference probability} of each solution.
-The outer-level R\&S problem selects the solution with the largest preference probability as the MPB.
+The \textit{outer-level} R\&S problem selects the solution with the largest preference probability as the MPB.

-The concept of the MPB has been applied in the medical decision-making literature~\citep{healthcare1,healthcare2}, where the goal is to assess the probability each treatment is the most cost-effective given a patient's willingness-to-pay and uncertainties about a disease.
-These problems can be considered as an R\&S problem under input model uncertainty.